Non-equilibrium active noise enhances generative memory in diffusion models: Gaussian Mixtures and Swiss Rolls

 Fig.~\ref{si:fig:analytic_score} illustrates the effect of reverse diffusion step size on sample synthesis quality when the analytic score function is used.
 Two datasets are presented, both consisting of 9 Gaussian peaks with standard deviation $\sigma=0.04$ and differing in the spacing between the peaks.
 The positions of the means of the Gaussian peaks $(\mu_x^i, \mu_y^i)$ is given by,

-where the value of $r$ depends on whether we want closely spaced or wide apart Gaussians.
+where the value of $r$ sets the distance between individual Gaussian peaks.
 In Figs.~\ref{si:fig:analytic_score:diamond} and \ref{si:fig:analytic_score:diamond_close}, $r=1/\sqrt{2}$ and $r=\sqrt{2}/5$, respectively.
-For the larger spacing between peaks, passive performance is comparable to active for $dt=0.002$.
-At smaller peak separation, however, passive diffusion struggles to adequately resolve the peaks at the smallest examined $dt$.
+For the larger spacing between peaks ($r=1/\sqrt{2})$, passive performance is comparable to active for $dt=0.002$.
+At smaller peak separation, however, passive diffusion does not resolve the peaks as well as active diffusion at the same value of the smallest examined $dt$.